TacoGuy21/Greatsword-V3/README.md

 Please star if you enjoy, it helps this repo grow.

-Scroll down for a showcase.
+# Scroll down for a showcase
+Showcase at the bottom of the README.

 # Current bugs:
 Chrome safe browsing may falsely flag links.